Benmuiruri/best-buy-app/README.md

 ### Testing

-`bundle exec rake test` will run all the tests.
+`bundle exec rake test` to run the tests.

 👤 **Ben**